egorpariah/spa-table/README.md

 ## Local Run

-- Склонируйте репозиторий
+- Clone the repository
-- Запустите `npm install` в корне локального репозитория
+- Run `npm install` in a root directory of your repo
-- Запустите `npm start`
+- Run `npm start`

 ## Scripts